 HHG Labor Constraints

-Storage in transit deliveries for corporate relocations is typically handled by local labor that is arranged by the local destination agent.
-The existing labor shortage that the industry has been dealing with has been compounded by the ongoing pandemic, further restricting supply.
-This limited labor pool places additional restrictions on developing creative solutions for manning trucks.
+Storage in transit deliveries for corporate relocations is typically handled by local labor that the local destination agent arranges.
+The existing labor shortage that the industry has been dealing with has been compounded by the effects of the pandemic, further restricting supply.
+This limited labor pool specifies the development of creative solutions for operating trucks.

 Materials & Their Impact on Household Goods

 The cost of lumber is up, spiking as high as 347%!
-Primarily this has impacted the housing sector with builders and consumers taking a hit on the cost of new builds.
-For the household goods and storage industry, this has dramatically increased the cost of 3rd party crating.
+Primarily, this has impacted the housing sector, with builders and consumers taking a hit on the cost of new builds.
+In addition, the household goods and storage industry has dramatically increased the cost of 3rd party crating.

-Additionally, as new storage vaults and warehouses are being built/bought to meet demand, higher costs, limited availability of materials, and a slower building pace are the result.
+Additionally, as new storage vaults and warehouses are being built/bought to meet demand, higher costs, limited availability of materials, and a slower building pace result.

-The quintessential packing material for the majority of household goods moves, the cardboard box has been steadily increasing in price for a decade now thanks to the rise of the eCommerce and flat-pack furniture giants.
+The ideal packing material for most household goods moves, the cardboard box, has been steadily increasing in price for a decade now, thanks to the rise of the eCommerce and flat-pack furniture giants.

-Costs have continued to go up in concert with the rise in demand for household goods moves.
-However, there is good news – While the price is going up, supply currently appears to be meeting the demand for packing materials.
+Costs have continued to rise in concert with the rise in demand for household goods.
+However, there is good news – While the price is rising, supply currently appears to be meeting the demand for packing materials.

-Another newsworthy item, gasoline costs have risen in recent months, exemplified by the interruption of supply pipelines on the East Coast.
-Some concerns have been raised by clients regarding gasoline prices and how this would translate to HHG move costs.
-However, the rise in gasoline costs does not have a direct correlation to the price of diesel, which the household goods industry runs on.
+Another newsworthy item is extremely high gasoline costs have risen in recent months, exemplified by the interruption of supply pipelines on the East Coast.
+As a result, clients have raised concerns regarding gasoline prices and how this would translate to HHG move costs.
+However, the rise in gasoline costs does not directly correlate to the price of diesel, which the household goods industry runs on.

-- Diesel pricing was on the rise until February and has leveled off considerably since then
+- Diesel pricing was rising until February and has leveled off considerably since then.

-- There are fuel surcharges on all interstate HHG moves, a process that has been in place for over 2 decades
+- There are fuel surcharges on all interstate HHG moves, a process that has been in place for over two decades.

 Fuel surcharges are determined by the average price of a gallon of diesel as calculated by the U.S. Department of Energy on the first Monday of every month.
-The new fuel surcharge (if a change is required) goes into effect for shipments loading starting on the 15th of that same month, through the 14th of the following month.
+The new fuel surcharge (if a change is required) goes into effect for shipments loading from the 15th of that same month through the 14th of the following month.
 This helps to level off any volatility in fuel prices.

 HHG Air/Sea Freight Pricing Volatility

-Supply and demand has caused air and sea freight pricing to remain volatile around the globe.
+Supply and demand have caused air and sea freight pricing to remain volatile around the globe.
 This has been compounded by the overall reduction of flights, leading to limited availability to air freight transport.
-Many in the industry are hopeful that we’ll be back on track within the next 12 months.
+However, many in the industry are hopeful that we’ll be back on track within the next 12 months.

-Additionally, lift vans, a typical wooden container that is used in international shipping are in short supply.
+Also, lift vans, a typical wooden container used in international shipping, are in short supply.
 These containers wear out over time and need to be replaced.
-However, with the ongoing lumber shortage, replacements are more costly and more difficult to come by.
+However, with the ongoing lumber shortage, replacements are more costly and more challenging to come by.

 Continuing HHG Driver & Labor Shortages

-Driver and labor shortages continue to plague the moving and storage industry (and other related transportation systems).
-The HHG industry has made sustained attempts at attracting talent with varied results.
-The recent uptick in volume and the increase in the costs of doing business has led to a more acute awareness of these shortages of key talent.
-The industry has been exploring the need for alternative modes of transport (such as small containerized shipments) and continues to utilize these methods when appropriate.
+Driver and labor shortages continue to plague the moving and storage industry.
+The HHG industry has made sustained attempts to attract talent with varied results.
+The uptick in volume and the increased costs of doing business have led to a more acute awareness of these shortages.
+As a result, the industry has explored the need for alternative modes of transport (such as small containerized shipments) and continues to utilize these methods.

 What Can Companies with Household Goods Shipments Do?

-Many of the HHG transportation challenges facing the relocation industry are simply out of anyone’s control.
+Many of the relocation industry’s HHG transportation challenges are simply out of anyone’s control.
 Simply put, TIME has become the critical factor for many of these challenges.
 It will take time for these issues to unravel themselves:

 - Material supply will catch up with demand